Investment Banking Compensation: Salaries, Bonuses, Stubs, and More

 Luckily, banks ignored me and kept paying out healthy bonuses to everyone.

-I’ll explain why I stopped publishing these reports, but I don’t want to bury the lede – this article is about IB compensation, including the actual numbers as of 2018, so let’s get started:
+I’ll explain why I stopped publishing these annual reports, but rest assured: this article is about Investment Banking compensation, including the actual numbers as of 2018, so let’s get started:

-The First Rule of Compensation: Discount What You Read Online
+The First Rule of Investment Banking Compensation: Discount What You Read Online

 If you do some Google searches, you’ll find articles that make statements like the following:

 “An investment banking analyst should make $155K, $180K, and $205K in years one, two and three (plus or minus $5-10K depending on how good or bad the bank did).”

 These reports aren’t necessarily “wrong,” but they are incomplete because:

 - They don’t give a compensation range – and different banks and groups pay different amounts.

 - Bankers are ranked and put into different “buckets,” so your end-of-year bonus will vary based on that.